Bluedot-Innovation/documentation/docs/Point SDK/Xamarin/iOS.md

 To declare the background execution modes:

-1. Locate the app’s `info.plist` file.
+1. Locate the app’s `Info.plist` file.
 2. In the ‘_Source_‘ tab of info.plist, find an existing entry titled ‘**Required background modes**‘ or create one if it does not exist.
 3. Select the (+) icon and select from the drop-down list provided: **App registers for location updates**

 **3\.
 Required background updates description**

-Starting from iOS 8, a usage description is required when utilizing Location services; this is also provided in `info.plist`
+Starting from iOS 8, a usage description is required when utilizing Location services; this is also provided in `Info.plist`

-1. Locate the app’s `info.plist` file.
+1. Locate the app’s `Info.plist` file.
-2. In the ‘_Source_‘ tab of info.plist, find an existing entry titled ‘**NSLocationAlwaysUsageDescription**‘ or create one if it does not exist.
+2. In the ‘_Source_‘ tab of Info.plist, find an existing entry titled ‘**NSLocationAlwaysUsageDescription**‘ or create one if it does not exist.
 3. Select the type of String.
 4. Enter a usage description that denotes the use of location services by your app.
 For example, **Your location is used by the app to get you deals closer to you while in the background** (This message will be prompted to the user when location services are first requested).